chrisma89/A-Dentistry-Quiz-Game/README.md

 ### Credits
 - Thank you to the curriculum team behind bootcampspot for the starter files
-- Thank you to the instructor Laura Cole for the pseudocode
+- Thank you to the instructor ,ms.Laura Cole, for the pseudocode
+- Thank you to tutor, Mr Jaytee Padilla, for his help in debugging the code.